liferay/alloy-editor/content/docs/develop/how-to-build-it.md

 ## Install AlloyEditor dependencies

-Navigate to the AlloyEditor project in your computer and execute
+Navigate to the AlloyEditor project you cloned locally and install the dependencies:

 ```bash
 [sudo] npm install